 Appointed to MAIC in 2018, Youyou is responsible for leading the Insurance Commission’s data analytics, premiums and levies advice, business intelligence and scheme reporting functions.
 Youyou has a research background and over 10 years of public sector experience in data analytics and business intelligence across several government organisations.

 We are committed to effective risk management and have adopted Treasury’s framework for proactively identifying, assessing and managing risks.
 Our risk management approach ensures:

 - we meet our statutory responsibilities under the MAI Act, the NIISQ Act and other legislation

 - risk management is integrated into organisational activity

 - corporate governance processes, including systems of internal control, are assessed and

 Everyone in Treasury is responsible for managing risk.
 A robust risk management framework is integrated into all Treasury business activities and systems; and our leadership team is accountable for risks that may affect our ability to achieve our strategic objectives.
 Risks are managed through our corporate governance framework providing the foundation for effective decision-making, sound management and clear accountability.

-A risk register is maintained and reviewed by the leadership team on a quarterly basis.
-Risks are monitored with risk controls and treatment strategies assigned to each risk.
-Treasury’s Executive Leadership Team reviews the MAIC risk register from a consolidated Treasury perspective and MAIC has external auditors review the register annually.
+A risk register is maintained and reviewed by the leadership team biannually.
+Risks are monitored with risk controls and treatment strategies assigned to risks where appropriate.
+Treasury’s Executive Leadership Team reviews the MAIC risk register from a consolidated Treasury perspective and MAIC has external auditors which review the register annually.
 Our commitment to business continuity management ensures continuity of key business services which are essential for or contribute to the achievement of our objectives.

 We participate in Treasury-wide risk and accountability management through representation on the Audit and Risk Management Committee.
 We also have an active Internal Audit program in place provided by the Treasury Internal Audit function.